EdmundphChow/Bellabeat_Casestudy/README.md

 I have converted the date column of each csv to a compactable format before importing to the sql database.

 The sample size of the data is small (30 users) and the data is from 6 years ago, the dataset cannot represent the current population.
-The case study will only base on the 30 users at the time they took the servey.
+The case study will only base on the 30 users at the time they took the survey.

 ## Data Analyze
 The data will be process and analyze through [sql](Bellabeat_Query.sql).